 The centerpiece of Liberty’s pre-owned prep service is the PDI, or pre-delivery inspection.
 While most automotive dealers have a PDI checklist they use to ensure each vehicle meets a certain quality standard before turning it over to a buyer, few if any take it to the level that Liberty does.
 Liberty’s current PDI schedule covers some 15 major systems and components and includes 110 specific checks and procedures.
 Konigseder believes it is by far the most thorough in the industry.

 “We go a lot further than most dealers,” he explains.
 “We replace all tires if they are beyond 4 years of the DOT date stamp.
 All filters – water, fuel, air, oil, a/c –are changed or cleaned.
-Same with fluids and belts.
+Same with fluids and belts, per manufacturers recommendations.
 Nothing less than ‘like new’ will do.”

 That goes for many items less meticulous shops might ignore.
 “The charge air cooler on the engine is one example,” he says.
 “They are notorious for going bad after a few years, causing the turbo charger to essentially blow air into the atmosphere instead of the engine, which results in a significant power loss.
 We test every one that comes in and change it if there’s even a hint of a problem.”